bengland2/pbench/agent/bench-scripts/pbench-uperf.md

 to the set of machines being tested.
 The hosts running the test do not need ssh access to each other -- they only have to allow password-less ssh access from the head node.

+## firewalls

+*you must ensure that the network firewall or poke holes in the firewall for pbench-uperf*.
+Typically there are two possible firewall implementations encountered:
+* the **firewalld** service
+* the **iptables** service
+to temporarily disable (this may give security folks heartburn):

+    # systemctl stop firewalld
+    # systemctl stop iptables

+## syntax

 Important test parameters are listed in their long form but there is also a short form available with **-h** :

 * **--test-types** - stream, rr